The Wall Street Journal

 Manuscripts Under Review

-(Lyndon E. Garrett) Title hidden while under review (topic: competitive relationships and high quality connections)
+(Lyndon E. Garrett) Title redacted while under review (topic: competitive relationships and high quality connections)

 Revise and Resubmit at Organization Science